The MileLion’s 2025 Credit Card Strategy

 Conclusion

-I’ll be using a total of 11 credit cards for the rest of 2025, but I want to emphasise again that most people won’t require nearly as many.
+I’ve got a total of 12 credit cards in my wallet as we close out 2025, but I want to emphasise again that most people won’t require nearly as many.
 A simple four card combo of the Citi Rewards, DBS Woman’s World Card, UOB Preferred Platinum Visa and UOB Visa Signature will be enough for a miles game newbie to earn 4 mpd on most transactions.

-The other cards come in when you have specific use cases (e.g. Maybank World Mastercard for overseas education spend), or if you want to take advantage of “beyond 4 mpd” opportunities (e.g. UOB Lady’s Card + Lady’s Savings Account, OCBC Rewards for heymax vouchers, DBS yuu for yuu merchants).
+The other cards come in when you have specific use cases (e.g. Maybank World Mastercard for overseas education spend), or if you want to take advantage of “beyond 4 mpd” opportunities (e.g. UOB Lady’s Card + Lady’s Savings Account, OCBC Rewards for Shopee & Lazada, DBS yuu for yuu merchants).
 That would be, in the words of Nigel Tufnel, going to eleven, and while it’s always fun, it won’t be for everyone.

-Card strategies shouldn’t be static; there will be further nerfs and buffs in 2025, and when that happens we’ll need to reshuffle our deck accordingly.
+As 2025 should have taught us, card strategies can’t be static.
+There will be further nerfs and buffs to come, and when that happens we’ll need to reshuffle our deck accordingly.

 Aaron Wong